2022 Pac Cup Preparation Timeline - Mary Lovely

 Hang this where you will see it - like on your refrigerator or over the nav station!

-If you have any questions on any of this drop us (Mary Lovely and Jim Quanci) a line by phone (+1-415-441-4461) or e-mail (firstname.lastname@example.org or Jim.email@example.com).
-We love to talk to Pacific Cuppers and have competed in the race several times.
-This is not an "official" race document that is recognized by higher powers so if you are interested in the "legal details" check out the Notice of Race for the "official" last word.
+If you have any questions on any of this drop us (Mary Lovely and Jim Quanci) a line by phone (+1-415-441-4461) or e-mail (email@example.com or Jim.firstname.lastname@example.org).
+We love to talk to Pac Cuppers and have competed in the race several times.
+This is not an "official" race document that is recognized by higher powers so if you are interested in the "legal details" check out the Notice of Race and its Appendices for the "official" word.

 (__) This is a good time for me to get a boat or start making friends with boat owners.